 NHS researchers looked at studies of 73,428 girls and women and concluded it was safe and effective.

 An increasing number of countries are now recommending vaccinating boys, including Australia, Austria, Bermuda, Brazil, Canada, Israel, Italy, New Zealand, Norway and Switzerland.
 In the USA, we successfully advocated for the vaccine approval for males, but vaccine rates are still below 50%.
-On the 24th July 2018, Minister Steve Brine MP announced that UK boys will receive the HPV vaccine beginning in the 2019/20 school year.
+As of September 2019, both boys and girls aged 12/13 in the UK are eligible to be vaccinated (girls have been vaccinated since 2008).

 Previous page: Next page: